iapyeh/sshscript/README.rst

 SSHScript
 #########

-The sshscript is an integration of subprocess and _paramiko .
+You can take the SSHScript as an automation tool in Python.
+Functionally, the SSHScript is something like the Ansible.
+Instead of writing descriptive YML files, just write Python scripts with the simplicity of Python and the power of all Python packages.
+Technically, the sshscript is an integration of subprocess and Paramiko_ .
 It provides an unique interface to invoke commands locally and remotely.
-Something likes to embed shell commands in a python script.
+Something like embedding shell commands in a python script.
 For example:

 .. code::